dreyg/mca_urjc/TFM/05_SplitTable/README.md

 ## Our Example

 This is a very simple SpringBoot project to manage the customer's status.
+We use JPA like ORM for storing, accessing, and managing Java objects in a Mysql database.

-- In the v1, we have a monolith with two controllers (finance and cutomer) to change the status of the customer:
+- In the v1, we have a monolith with two controllers (finance and cutomer) to change the status of the customer.
+The "Customer Managment Schema" has an CUSTOMER table with 3 fields: ID, NAME, STATUS.
+When the application start, we are going to insert some data in the customer table.

 ![database view](images/v1.jpeg)